Dental insurance restrictions: Pre-existing conditions, waiting periods.

-These types of treatments might include: teeth whitening, porcelain veneers, dental bonding veneers and potentially even some dental crowns, bridges or white fillings.
+These types of treatments might include: teeth whitening, porcelain veneers, composite veneers and potentially even some dental crowns, bridges or white fillings.
 It’s less common to see this type of restriction with a discount dental plan.

 You will need to evaluate any deductibles that are associated with the policy you are considering.
 This is the dollar amount you will have to pay out-of-pocket before the insurance company will provide any benefits for any dental services.

 Some types of insurance plans (Indemnity / Traditional, PPO’s) typically do have some sort of deductible, possibly along the line of $50 to $100 per individual (but the exact amount can certainly be more or less than this).

-You need to understand how the deductible is calculated.
+You’ll need to understand how it’s calculated.

 (Note: You’ll need to determine what time basis is involved.
 Is it a calendar year, or else a year’s time frame that starts on the day the plan becomes effective?)

-Maximum limits are typically associated with traditional (indemnity) dental insurance and PPO plans.
-It often ranges between $750 and $2000 per year but this value will absolutely vary by way of individual plan.
-Capitation programs (dental HMO's) typically don't have a maximum benefit limitation.
+Maximum limits are frequently seen with traditional (indemnity) and PPO insurance plans.
+It often ranges between $750 and $2000 per year ($1500 is common) but this value will absolutely vary with each policy, so you’ll have to check.